Preventative Furnace Maintenance in Cleveland

 Avoid Furnace Problems with Simple Maintenance

-Regardless of the age or brand of your furnace, a visit from the certified experts at P.K.
-Wadsworth will get it primed to keep you warm throughout the winter.
+Regardless of the age or brand of your furnace, a visit from the certified experts at our HVAC company will get it primed to keep you warm throughout the winter.

 Regular furnace service and maintenance

 - Cleaning the heat exchanger and inspecting for combustion leaks.